redis-developer/speedup-slowapp-with-redis-di/README.md

 terraform destroy -auto-approve
 ```

-## Playing with the demonstration
+## ⚡ Using RDI for data streaming

-Now that everything has been properly deployed, you can start the fun part: playing with RDI to move data around.
+Now that everything has been properly deployed, you can start the fun part—using with RDI to stream database changes.

 In this section, you will:

 * Investigate your current dataset using pgAdmin.
 * Use Redis Insight to access your RDI deployment.